Pop quiz, y’all: Which Google Ads network enables you to build your brand with compelling visual imagery—search or display?

 Quite simply, gallery ads are promising because imagery is harder-hitting and more memorable than plain text.
 Forget about making a lasting impression on your prospects; with a standard text ad, you may not be making any impression at all.
 Get some visuals in the mix, however, and you have a better chance of grabbing attention and capturing mindshare.

 Let’s shift back to marketing.
 The other reason you should feel confident about gallery ads is that a similar concept—the carousel ad—has proven to work on Facebook and Instagram.
 Take Designs by Juju, for example—a company of 12 people that sells embroidery designs.
 With a Facebook Ads campaign spearheaded by carousel ads, they achieved a 16x improvement in ROAS and exceeded their cost per purchase goal by a mile.
 Elsewhere, beach lifestyle brand City Beach used carousel ads to drive a 52% increase in ROAS and a 50% decrease in CPA.

 Evidently, consumers respond to ads with swipeable image galleries.
 True—they use social media and search engines with completely different mindsets.
 But, then again, why wouldn’t the higher commercial intent of search amplify their interest?

 In the increasingly competitive and saturated digital marketing landscape, it pays to get in on the next big thing early.
 Start creating gallery ads as soon as they’re available to you.
+As of August 2019, they’re available to select advertisers as a beta!
 The earlier you are, the greater the advantage you’ll hold over your competition.
 The worst case scenario is that they’re not as effective as you’d like them to be.
 If that’s how it pans out, you can always pause them and re-evaluate.
 Getting in early poses little risk but offers huge rewards.
 Although getting in late isn’t risky, per se, it’s certainly not rewarding, either.
 Good luck!